charmoniumQ/thesis/prelim_text/README.md

 However, digital notebooks still require a separate way of specifying the software environment (operating conditions).
 Repo2docker, famously used by the scientific cloud Binder, standardizes a way of specifying the software environment for notebooks contained in a repository by leveraging off-the-shelf package managers [@jupyterBinder20Reproducible2018].
-We will discuss package managers as a solution foreproducibility later on; the pointtill stands that literate programming requires other methods to manage the soware environment in order to attain reproducibility.
+We discuss package managers as a solution foreproducibility later on; the pointtill stands that literate programming requires other methods to manage the soware environment in order to attain reproducibility.

 <!-- TO: